INMAS-Math/INMAS-Math.github.io/README.md

 As guidance to organizations that might be resource limited, each item will be classified along two axes: cost and anticipated benefits.

-While we haven't fully explored the possibility to leverage other available resources during the existence of the program, we believe that there exists significant synergies that can be exploited:
+While we haven't fully explored the possibility to leverage some additional resources typically available in an graduate institution, we believe that there exists significant potential synergies that can be exploited:
 - The needs identified by INMAS are not unique to mathematics.
-A very similar situation exists in other disciplines such as in Physics PhD education.
+A very similar situation exists in other disciplines such as in Physics PhD education, for example.
 Coordinating a program that would include multiple departments could be a way to leverage additional resources.
-- The INMAS program did not fully leverage the student services offered by the university, such as life design, student placement, and the like.
+- The INMAS program did not fully leverage student services typically offered by universities, such as life design, student placement, and the like.
 Our assessment is that these services are in most part tailored for undergraduates, which form the majority of the population of the university.
-Working in partnership with these services and providing awareness of the graduate students needs to their personel would be an efficient way to offset some of the tasks of providing professional training and identifying internship opportunities.
+Working in partnership with these services and providing awareness of the graduate students' needs to their personel would be an efficient way to offset some of the tasks of providing professional training and identifying internship opportunities.
 - Most of the technical training material used during the existence of the program